betabites/ReactBotWeb/README.md

 8. In the dialog window, navigate to and select the folder you extracted `extension.zip` to.
 You'll know the folder you've selected is correct if it has a sub-folder labeled `GrabBag`.
    - If you are asked to select a file instead of a folder, double-click the `manifest.json`
 10. All done!
 The ReactBot Web extension is now loaded!
+> **WARNING:** You will not receive any automatic updates if you install the extension manually.
 ## Manual Install (Firefox)
 Below is instructions for how to manually install this extension on Mozilla FireFox.
 We recommend installing through the [FireFox Add-Ons website](#Firefox) unless you want to tinker.
 1. Go to the 'Releases' page; https://github.com/betabites/ReactBotWeb/releases